Arts & Culture

 Academy Art Museum

-The Academy Art Museum strives to promote the knowledge, practice, and appreciation of the arts and to enhance cultural life on the Eastern Shore.
-Located at 106 South Street, Easton MD.
+Founded in 1958, the Academy Art Museum is the Eastern Shore’s leading cultural institution, accredited by the American Alliance of Museums, located at 106 South Street, Easton MD.
 Opening at 10 a.m., the museum closes at 4 p.m.
 The museum is closed on Mondays, but opens at 10 a.m. the remainder of the week.
 It stays open until 7 p.m. on Tuesdays and Thursdays, and closes at 4 p.m. on other days of operation.

 Anne Lindberg: seen and unseen